folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 Making these changes will achieve the following:
 * If the docker build is successful, the image will be deployed temporarily to an internal docker registry at repository.folio.org.
 The image will be tagged with the version number, the pr number, and the build number.
 For example, mod-users-15.6.1-SNAPSHOT.11.2 where “15.6.1-SNAPSHOT” is the version, 11 is the PR number, and 2 is the build number.
-* A modified module descriptor will be posted to okapi-preview.ci.folio.org
+* A modified ModuleDescriptor will be posted to okapi-preview.ci.folio.org
 * The module will be deployed to the preview CI kubernetes namespace.

-### Including backend preview artifacts in a platform
+### Including back-end preview artifacts in a platform

 Preview builds are driven by pull requests against platform-core or platform-complete.
 To include a preview artifact, update the okapi-install.json file and replace the id of the module you would like to preview with the preview version.
 The preview version is the module’s regular version number, with the pr and build numbers appended (mod-name-version.pr.build.)
 For example: